Health & Safety

 Sodium and Potassium Quick Health Facts

 Nearly all Americans eat too much salt (sodium).
-Most of the salt comes from eating processed foods (75%), or adding salt to food while cooking
+Most of the salt comes from eating processed foods (75%), or adding salt to food while cooking and using the salt

 Read the rest this article free